-Matt focuses his corporate transactional practice on helping his clients solve the increasingly complex and sophisticated challenges of acquisitions, financings, and governance matters.
+Matt focuses his practice on helping his clients navigate increasingly complex corporate transactions including leveraged recapitalizations, buyouts and minority investments in the U.S. and abroad.

-In addition to his corporate practice, Matt is a recognized international negotiator and legal advisor.
-In 2010 the United Nations and African Union appointed Matt the Principal Legal Advisor to the Darfur Delegation in the Darfur Peace Negotiations.
-Embedded in Doha, Qatar as an official member of the Darfur delegation, Matt lead a team of over two dozen international legal and policy advisors on all aspects of the peace negotiations including issues related to power and wealth sharing, the negotiation of a $2 billion development fund, the overhaul of the petroleum and natural resources sectors, and the formation of a regional government for Darfur.
-From 2006 to 2011, Matthew was affiliated with the Public International Law & Policy Group (PILPG) in Washington, DC where he worked on over a dozen post-conflict legal and policy initiatives including leading the first-ever surrender to the International Criminal Court, amending the Iraqi Constitution, designing war crimes witness protection programs in Uganda, and advising on the establishment of the Republic of South Sudan.
+In addition to his corporate transactional practice, Matt is a recognized international negotiator and legal advisor.
+In 2010, the United Nations and African Union appointed Matt the Principal Legal Advisor to the Darfur Delegation in the Darfur Peace Negotiations.
+Embedded in Doha, Qatar as an official member of the Darfur delegation, Matt led a team of over two dozen international legal and policy advisors on all aspects of the peace negotiations including issues related to power and wealth sharing, the negotiation of a $2 billion development fund, the overhaul of the petroleum and natural resources sectors, and the formation of a regional government for Darfur.
+From 2006 to 2011, Matt was affiliated with the Public International Law & Policy Group (PILPG) in Washington, DC where he worked on over a dozen post-conflict legal and policy initiatives including leading the first-ever surrender to the International Criminal Court, amending the Iraqi Constitution, designing war crimes witness protection programs in Uganda, and advising on the establishment of the Republic of South Sudan.
+Matt currently serves in a pro bono capacity as a Senior Peace Fellow for PILPG advising on the implementation of the 2020 Sudan Peace Agreement.

-During law school, Matthew was an editor of the American University International Law Review and was the president and co-founder of the International Trade Law Society at American University.
+During law school, Matt was an editor of the American University International Law Review and was the President and Co-Founder of the International Trade and Investment Law Society at American University.

 - American University (JD, cum laude)